Ux Designer Resume Example

 When I build a UX designer resume, I always highlight my technical skills first.
 These include wireframing, prototyping, user research, and information architecture.
 Recruiters spot these fast.

 You want to show off your fluency with tools like Figma, Sketch, or Adobe XD.
-Listing user testing, interaction design, and analytics helps too.
+Listing user testing, interaction design, and analytics helps too—and your application can be strengthened with an interaction designer cover letter if that's your specialty.
 Quantify your experience if you can.

 There are no shortcuts here-hard skills prove you can get the job done.
 I keep this section clear and near the top so it’s easy to scan.